Evaluation Considerations for Specific Issues

 Promising practices in evaluation may differ depending on the type of program implemented.
 For example, programs that have collected personal data on patients or participants should have secure data collection plans to protect that information.
 One of the best ways to identify specific issues with evaluations is to confer with other communities who implemented similar programs about specific challenges that they encountered.

 - Data security: It is incredibly important to keep data that is collected safe from loss or misuse.
 A breach of data security could damage the quality of the study and violate study participants’ rights.
 For example, information collected in substance abuse program evaluations regarding mental health is particularly personal and sensitive.
 The program evaluator is responsible for ensuring that all data collected is protected.
-For more information about evaluating substance abuse programs, see the Rural Prevention and Treatment of Substance Abuse Toolkit.
+For more information about evaluating substance abuse programs, see the Rural Prevention and Treatment of Substance Use Disorders Toolkit.

 - Permission forms: Programs working with children under the age of 18 will need to secure permission from a parent or guardian.
 Children are a special, protected population.
 The program should be explicit about the data that will be collected from or the service that will be provided to children so that guardians can assess potential risks.
 Securing permission from parents early in program implementation will help facilitate the evaluation process.
 For an example, see the Oral Health School-Based Model.